mrcalvin/djdsl/README.md

 # DjDSL

-Define variable and mixed, internal and external, domain-specific software languages. `djdsl` is provided as a bundle of Tcl modules (TMs).
+Develop variable and mixed, internal and external, domain-specific software languages. `djdsl` is provided as a bundle of Tcl modules (TMs).